Transitioning to a new film stock might sound intimidating. But don’t worry, we’ve got some pro tips to help make your transition a smooth one!

 ✔️ On each test roll, shoot the same scene at 4 different exposures so you can clearly understand the film stock’s latitude and see which exposure fits your vision best.

-✔️ Communicate with your lab: Regardless of the film stock you are using, we are going to do everything we can to match your preference images the best we can.
-If you haven't updated your preference images within the last year, check in with us to make sure they still represent you and your aesthetic.
+✔️ Communicate with your lab: Regardless of the film stock you are using, we are going to do everything we can to match your reference images the best we can.
+If you haven't updated your reference images within the last year, check in with us to make sure they still represent you and your aesthetic.

 🎞️ It is not as “light hungry” as Fuji400H.
-We like it best shot anywhere from box speed to +2 stops overexposed.
+We like it best shot anywhere from box speed to +1 stop overexposed.

 🎞️ Portra is more forgiving when underexposed.
 While you don’t want to underexpose this stock by multiple stops, if you accidentally do underexpose by a stop, it isn’t the end of the world.